 The proposed model still maintains an administrative pricing model with incentives to promote the efficient use of spectrum and national development.
-It promotes the use of higher frequency bands by incentivising them with a cost reduction factor.
-The new model charges licensees for the spectrum they use, incentivises them to only use the spectrum they need and to use such spectrum efficiently.
+The proposed model charges licensees for the spectrum they use, incentivises them to only use the spectrum they need and to use such spectrum efficiently.
 It is also intuitively fair to all users, especially as a uniform Unit Price is charged.
-The model is structured in such a way that it allows for technology and service neutrality and it also allows for spectrum users to work on different parameters in order to manage their operational costs.
+The model is structured in such a way that it allows for technology and service neutrality, and it also allows for spectrum users to work on different parameters in order to manage their operational costs.
 It also allows for initiatives such as spectrum refarming without additional cost which are essential in the development of technologies.

-The model maintains the four formulae consisting of several factors as follows:
+The model maintains the four formulae with modified factors for Satellite Services as follows: